anyways/anyways-maven-plugin/README.md

 # rm-maven-plugin
-Maven plugin for remove files which specified
+Maven plugin for remove directories and their contents recursively